mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/README.md

 # MongoDB & Realm Connected-Devices Repository
 Code samples and demos around using the Realm database in combination with MongoDB Atlas and device sync.

+For the latest ( work in progress though ) demo including pretty visuals choose the "aws-connected-vehicle" branch!

 ![image](Overview.png)

 ## MongoDB Atlas Backend Setup